-Rogers 1 and 2 has Cathormion umbellatum and Cassia siamea as hosts.
-Many of the Cassia siamea have died due to fungal infections and much of these Blocks are now hosted by Cathormion umbellatum alone which has improved dramatically since the Cassia siamea was hedged.
+Rogers 1 (27.26 ha) and 2 (33.85 ha) has Cathormion umbellatum and Cassia siamea as hosts.
+As reported earlier, many of the Cassia siamea have died due to fungal infections and much of these Blocks are now hosted by Cathormion umbellatum alone which has improved dramatically since the Cassia siamea was hedged.
 The death rate of Cassia siamea appears to have halted.
 Attempts to infill with Dalbergia lanceolaria have not been successful.
 More recently, infilling with Albizia lebeck has been attempted with some success.
 It remains to be seen if these trees will become useful hosts.

 The sandalwood is not thrifty suggesting that insufficient hosts are available.
+However, there has been an improvement over the last year, possibly due to a dry season.
 Time will tell if the Cathormion umbellatum and the Albizia lebeck will provide sufficient hosting to improve the health of the sandalwood.
-Both these Blocks are disappointing with only the north eastern side of Block 2 looking healthy.